Mid-Market Manufacturing ERP Software Selection Guide 2026

 “I’ve worked with professional services from probably ten different software vendors and had a mediocre experience.
 They’re product companies – that’s what they specialize in.
 It just makes more sense to bring in a third party.”

-Translate your real requirements into what the partner configures
+Translate your real requirements into configuration decisions the partner can execute

-Make sure test scripts, training, and plant playbooks are actually written and used
+Make sure test scripts, training, and plant playbooks are created early and actually used

-Result – The company more than doubled standard stocked inventory, added a second warehouse, and improved order accuracy – all within the new system.
+Result – The company more than doubled standard stocked inventory, added a second warehouse, and improved order accuracy while operating in the new system.

-You can read the full story on the Essex Finishing case study.
+Read the full story here, Essex Finishing case study.

-What we did – Led a requirements‑driven ERP selection, mapped the end‑to‑end order process, and later stepped back in when the first implementation partner underperformed.
+What we did – We led a requirements driven selection, mapped the end to end order process, and later reengaged when the initial implementation partner did not perform to expectations.

-Result – Replaced QuickBooks and spreadsheets, documented the order process, and positioned the business to grow without adding headcount at the same rate.
+Result – They replaced QuickBooks and spreadsheets, documented the order process, and created a foundation to scale without adding headcount at the same rate.

-That full story is here: eLoghomes case study.
+Read the full story here, eLoghomes case study.

 If you’re a mid‑market manufacturer thinking about manufacturing ERP software in 2026, a typical engagement with us looks like: